woodstok/woodstok-code/understanding_tcp/Readme.md

 ###Blocking packets with specific tcp flags

+*Note: in the --tcp-flags switch, we supply two parameters.
+1.mask - these are the flags that we examine.
+2.comp - these are the flags that have to be set.
+Flags are: SYN ACK FIN RST URG PSH ALL NONE.
+Hence the command `iptables -A FORWARD -p tcp --tcp-flags SYN,ACK,FIN,RST SYN` will only match packets with the SYN flag set, and the ACK, FIN and RST flags unset.  *

 1.Blocking syn from client

     iptables -A INPUT -s 192.168.100.51 -p tcp --tcp-flags SYN SYN -j DROP

+2.Blocking syn+ack from server

+    iptables -A INPUT -s 192.168.100.100  -p tcp --tcp-flags SYN,ACK SYN,ACK -j DROP

 ###Blocking and logging the packets